3 Ways to Prevent Fires at Manufacturing Plants

-While there is no such thing as a completely fireproof manufacturing plant, there are steps you can take to prevent fires and protect your business.
-Here are three important fire prevention points your facility needs to implement today.
+While there is no such thing as a completely fireproof industrial plant, there are steps you can take to prevent fires and protect your business.
+Here are three crucial fire prevention points your manufacturing facility needs to implement today.

 Manufacturing facilities face more special fire hazards than other industries.
-From critical production equipment to electrical enclosures to storage and process areas, manufacturing plants require specialized knowledge and equipment to control potentially hazardous situations.
+From critical Computer Numerical Control (CNC) equipment to electrical enclosures and process areas, manufacturing plants require specialized knowledge and equipment to control potentially hazardous situations.

-But the potential risks are not always obvious to people who aren’t trained fire protection professionals.
+But the potential risks are not always evident to people who aren’t trained fire protection professionals.
 While you may believe your facility is protected, you could be missing dangerous hazards.

-A hazard assessment is not only intended to help your facility with code compliance, although that is certainly a benefit.
-Fire hazard assessments allow a professional to walk through your facility and identify fire and life safety risks that are putting your employees and your business in danger.
-You’ll not only gain an understanding of what the risks are, but you will also receive a complete plan for mitigating those risks.
+Special hazard assessments are not only intended to help your facility with code compliance, although that is undoubtedly a benefit.
+Fire hazard assessments allow a professional to walk through your facility and identify fire and life safety risks that put your employees and your business in danger.
+You’ll not only gain an understanding of what the risks are, but you’ll also receive a complete plan for mitigating those risks.

-During 2011-2015, an estimated 37,000 fires at industrial or manufacturing properties (including the utility, defense, agriculture, mining sectors) were reported to U.S. fire departments each year.
-Those fires created annual losses of $1 billion in direct property damage.
+According to the National Fire Protection Association (NFPA) report, an estimated 37,000 fires at industrial or manufacturing properties (including the utility, defense, agriculture, and mining sectors) are reported to U.S. fire departments each year.
+Those fires create annual losses of $1.2 billion in direct property damage.

-But the cost of fire is even greater than the dollar amount of the damage.
-Consider the loss of business and production downtime that can occur as a result of a fire.
+But the cost of fire is even higher than the dollar amount of the damage.
+Consider the loss of business and production downtime that can occur due to a fire.
 If the damage is bad enough, you may even have to rebuild or relocate your facility—if your insurance will cover the costs.
 On top of that, bills keep coming in, even when production is stopped.

 Beyond the financial costs of fire, it also takes a toll on human lives.
-In the same time period reported above, fires caused 16 civilian deaths and 273 civilian injuries at industrial and manufacturing properties.
+According to the same report above, fires at industrial and manufacturing properties cause an estimate of 16 civilian deaths and 273 civilian injuries every year.